Payment protection insurance: Fines and compensation

 Several high-profile companies were fined by the Financial Conduct Authority for the widespread mis-selling of PPI.
 The FCA fined Clydesdale Bank £20,678,300 for serious failings in its PPI complaint handling processes between May 2011 and July 2013.
 This is the largest ever fine imposed by the FCA for failings relating to PPI.
-Clydesdale agreed to settle at an early stage of the FCA's investigation and therefore qualified for at 30% stage 1 discount.
-Were it not for this the FCA would have imposed a financial penalty of £29,540,500.
-Alliance and Leicester were fined £7 million for their part in the mis-selling controversy, several others including Capital One, HSBC Finance and Egg were fined up to £1.1 million.
+Clydesdale agreed to settle at an early stage of the FCA's investigation and therefore qualified for a 30% stage 1 discount.
+Were it not for this, the FCA would have imposed a financial penalty of £29,540,500.
+Alliance and Leicester were fined £7 million for their part in the mis-selling controversy, and several others including Capital One, HSBC Finance and Egg were fined up to £1.1 million.
 Claims against mis-sold PPI slowly increased, and approached the levels seen during the 2006–07 period, when thousands of bank customers made claims relating to allegedly unfair bank charges.
 In their 2009/2010 annual report, the Financial Ombudsman Service stated that 30% of new cases referred to payment protection insurance.
 A customer who purchases a PPI policy may initiate a claim for mis-sold PPI by complaining to the bank, lender, or broker who sold the policy.

-Slightly before that, on 6 April 2011, the Competition Commission released their investigation order designed to prevent mis-selling in the future.
-Key rules in the order, designed to enable the customer to shop around and make an informed decision, include: provision of adequate information when selling payment protection and providing a personal quote; obligation to provide an annual review; prohibition of selling payment protection at the same time the credit agreement is entered into.
+On 6 April 2011 the Competition Commission released their investigation order intended to prevent mis-selling in the future.
+Key rules in the order, designed to enable the customer to shop around and make an informed decision, include: provision of adequate information when selling payment protection and providing a personal quote; obligation to provide an annual review; and prohibition of selling payment protection at the same time the credit agreement is entered into.
 Most rules came into force in October 2011, with some following in April 2012.

 The Central Bank of Ireland in April 2014 was described as having "arbitrarily excluded the majority of consumers" from getting compensation for mis-sold PPI, by setting a cutoff date of 2007 when it introduced its Consumer Protection Code.
 UK banks provided over £22 billion for PPI misselling costs – which, if scaled on a pro-rata basis, is many multiples of the compensation the Irish banks were asked to repay.
 The offending banks were also not fined which was in sharp contrast to the regime imposed on UK banks.
 Lawyers were appalled at the "reckless" advice the Irish Central Bank gave consumers who were missold PPI policies, which "will play into the hands of the financial institution."

 UK banks set up multibillion-pound provisions by 2012 to compensate customers who were mis-sold PPI; Lloyds Banking Group set aside £3.6 billion, HSBC have provisions of £745 million, and RBS estimated they would compensate £5.3 billion.
 By 2016 this number had risen to £40 billion.
 By this time PPI had become the most complained about financial product.